raydenlim/tp/docs/DeveloperGuide.md

 ### Delete comments

-1. Delete an assignment comment with _valid parameters_
+1. Deleting an assignment comment with _valid parameters_
    1. Prerequisites:
       1. There is at least 1 student being displayed in the students list.
       2. The assignment has already been commented on.
    2. Test case: `deletecomment 1 as/Functional Expressionism`
       Expected: Comment of the specified assignment has been deleted.

-2. Delete an assignment comment with _invalid index_
+2. Deleting an assignment comment with _invalid index_
    1. Test case: `deletecomment 0 as/Functional Expressionism`
       Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 Assignment comment is not deleted. <br> Reason: The person index provided does not exist.

-3. Delete an assignment comment with _invalid assignment name_
+3. Deleting an assignment comment with _invalid assignment name_
    1. Prerequisites:
       1. There is at least 1 student being displayed in the students list.
    2. Test case: `deletecomment 1 as/Finding Boyd`